ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-initial-setup.rst

 Mission Planner Initial Setup
 =============================

-DRAFT

-This section of Mission Planner, invoked by the Menu item Initial Setup at the top of Mission Planner, has several subsections.
+This section of Mission Planner, invoked by the Menu item  ``Setup`` at the top of Mission Planner, has several subsections.
 The subsection are where you set up and configure you auto pilot to prepare it for your particular vehicle.
 Typically these sections are "must do" actions that